pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 2/2011 - 12/2011
 :	**QA Analyst**; [Tuenti Technologies S.L.](https://www.tuenti.es) (Madrid, Spain)

 	I was responsible for the quality of Tuenti Android and J2ME applications, and for internal community management tools, seeking and handling bugs and designing test plans.
-	During the time I was responsible for Android and J2ME applications they experienced a constant user base growth and a better feedback from users, going from 2.5 stars in the Android market to 3.5 stars rating.
+	During the time I was responsible for Android and J2ME applications both user bases experienced a constant  growth and a better feedback from users, going from 2.5 stars in the Android market to 3.5 stars rating.

 Technical skills